SAP/webide-client-tools/example/template/README.md

   - ```Tools --> Samples --> Helloworld```

-* Also Note that the WebIDE instance started will start with a mock backend So no DI server is required.
+* Also Note that the WebIDE instance started will start with a mock backend So no backend server is required.

 #### How Does the Dev Server Work?